sporteasy/get-vat-eu/README.rst

 This library parsers the elements returned by the VIES SOAP API of the European Commission.
 The trader address field usually contains all the needed information and needs to be separated into various elements such as the city, postal code, address and house number, etc...
+This is what this library does.

 Documentation
 -------------